survivorbat/pandoc-eisvogel-image/README.md

 1. Run `docker run --rm -e OUTPUT_PATH='my_compiled_document.pdf' -v <directory-you-want-to-compile>:/data survivorbat/pandoc-eisvogel:latest`

 A few moments later the compiled pdf called my_compiled_document.pdf will appear in the directory.
-This document will include ALL markdown files it can find.
+This document will include ALL markdown files it can find in the specified directory.

 ## Options